Introduction to Online Control: Robust Control

 The solution to the LQR problem is a hallmark of optimal control theory and one of the most widely used techniques in control.
 However, the assumption that the disturbances are stochastic and i.i.d. is a strong one, and numerous attempts have been made over the years to generalize the noise model.

-One of the most important and prominent generalizations is that of robust control, also known as $H_\infty$-control.
-The goal of H$_\infty$-control is to come up with a more robust solution, by considering the optimal solution vs. any possible perturbation sequence from a certain family.
-Formally, we aim to solve:
+One of the most important and prominent generalizations is robust control, also known as \(H_\infty\)-control.
+The goal of \(H_\infty\)-control is to come up with a more robust solution by comparing the controller against an adversary that chooses the disturbance sequence.